fluent/fluentd-docs-gitbook/input/udp.md

 This means that `in_udp` with one process cannot handle such traffic loads.
 Try [multi workers](../deployment/multi-process-workers.md).

+### Issues with newlines

+In edge situations please try to set `remove_newline` to `false` so that input will be properly processed, especially when sendig multiline json messages.

 If this article is incorrect or outdated, or omits critical information, please [let us know](https://github.com/fluent/fluentd-docs-gitbook/issues?state=open).
 [Fluentd](http://www.fluentd.org/) is an open-source project under [Cloud Native Computing Foundation \(CNCF\)](https://cncf.io/).
 All components are available under the Apache 2 License.